JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 * Quotes are wrongly used at least half of the time; don’t use them to draw attention to a word or to emphasise anything.

 * I encourage you to use colons when you’re introducing things like lists or bits of code.
-Or as Fowler put it (quoted by [the Guardian](http://www.theguardian.com/guardian-observer-style-guide-c): “[Use a colon] to deliver the goods that have been invoiced in the preceding words”.
+Or as Fowler put it (quoted by [the Guardian](http://www.theguardian.com/guardian-observer-style-guide-c)): “[Use a colon] to deliver the goods that have been invoiced in the preceding words”.

 * I love dashes, and probably overuse them.
 Here’s [the Economist](http://www.economist.com/style-guide/dashes): “Use a dash to introduce an explanation, amplification, paraphrase, particularisation or correction of what immediately precedes it.
 Use it to gather up the subject of a long sentence.
 Use it to introduce a paradoxical or whimsical ending to a sentence.
 Do not use it as a punctuation maid-of-all-work.”
 (Gowers).
 In pairs, they can be used more or less like parenthesis.

-	Please remember you that a dash and a hyphen are not the same: if you put a space on either side, it’s a dash; if you don’t put any spaces, it’s a hyphen; if you put one space, you’re doing it wrong.
+	Please remember that a dash and a hyphen are not the same: if you put a space on either side, it’s a dash; if you don’t put any spaces, it’s a hyphen; if you put one space, you’re doing it wrong.

 * Hyphens:

 	* I tend to overuse them, so you might want to listen to someone else ([the Guardian](http://www.theguardian.com/guardian-observer-style-guide-h)): “Most adverbial phrases do not need hyphens.
 Never use them after adverbs ending in -ly, eg constantly evolving newspaper, genetically modified food, hotly disputed penalty, wholly owned subsidiary.

 		For adverbs that do not end in -ly, use hyphens only when there would be a possibility of ambiguity without one, eg an ill-prepared speech.

 		But phrases such as ever forgiving, near fatal, now defunct, once popular, etc do not need hyphens.

 		Exceptions: much and well when used before a noun, eg a much-loved character (but a character who is much loved), a well-founded suspicion (a suspicion that is well founded), etc.”

 	* Avoid using them when the word is formed by one word and a short prefix, such as bi-, de- and neo-.